Azure-Samples/ms-identity-java-servlet-webapp-authentication/3-Authorization-II/roles/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `./src/main/resources/authentication.properties` file
 2. Find the string `{enter-your-tenant-id-here}`.
-Replace the existing value with your Azure AD tenant ID
+Replace the existing value with your Azure AD tenant ID.
 3. Find the string `{enter-your-client-id-here}` and replace the existing value with the application ID (clientId) of the `java-servlet-webapp-call-graph` application copied from the Azure portal.
 4. Find the string `{enter-your-client-secret-here}` and replace the existing value with the key you saved during the creation of the `java-servlet-webapp-roles` app, in the Azure portal.